denny-dang/spring-22-labs/lab-6/Readme.md

 import time
 from redis import Redis
 from rq import Queue
+import random
 from worker import save_to_file
 ```
 We first import `Redis` and `Queue`.
 We also import `save_to_file` function from our other file, i.e. `worker.py`.
 We are importing `time` to simulate some delay.

 ```
-r = Redis(host='some-redis')
+r = Redis(host='redis', port=6379, decode_responses=True)
 queue = Queue(connection=r)
 ```
 We now set up our own queue.
-We intiate a Redis instance running on `some-redis` as then host name.
+We intiate a Redis instance running on `redis` as then host name.
 We then create a queue and set the connection to be Redis instance that we just set up.

 ```